Sharan-Sundar/Moon_2.0/publications/index.md

 ---
 layout: post-list
 title: All Publications
-excerpt: "A List of Posts"
+excerpt: "A List of Publications"
 comments: false
 ---